GowthamVasishta/Probability-Theory/Probability-Space.md

    **Intuition:** Probability should not only apply to the single events, but also to combined events.

-In short, $$\sigma$$-field always includes "everything happens", the  "opposite" of any event and combination of events.
+In short, $$\sigma$$-field always includes "everything happens", the  "opposite" of any event and combination of events to assign probabilities consistently without missing cases.